 President Ricardo R. Fernández

-Ricardo R. Fernández became the second president of Lehman College on September 1, 1990, and is the longest-serving among CUNY’s twenty-three current presidents.
-Throughout his tenure, he has expanded the College’s commitment both to educational excellence and to access to higher education for the economically disadvantaged.
+Ricardo R. Fernández became the second president of Lehman College on September 1, 1990.
+Throughout his long tenure, he has expanded the College’s commitment to excellence and increased access to higher education for low-income students.